Orchard Beach State Park: History

 The park was developed by the Manistee, Filer City and Eastlake Railway Company and opened in 1892.
 After the company stopped trolley service to the park, the site was purchased by the Manistee Board of Commerce and deeded to the state to become part of the Michigan state park system in 1921.

 The Civilian Conservation Corps was active in the park in the 1930s.
 Corps efforts included construction of several limestone structures including a pavilion, toilet, line house, and pump house.
 In 2009, the park was listed on the U.S. National Register of Historic Places, being cited as "one of the most intact examples of a Michigan state park developed in the 1930s and 1940s under National Park Service guidelines.... retain[ing] the majority of its CCC-era buildings and physical layout."

-In 2019, the high levels of Lake Michigan were eroding the sandy bluff on which the CCC-built pavilion stands.
+In 2019, the high levels of Lake Michigan were eroding the sandy bluff on which the CCC-built pavilion stood, threatening its destruction.
+The pavilion was moved away from the shore in December 2020.